MetalnAlloys/mlops-test/README.md

     ```

-#### Step 2: Configure
+### Step 3: Configure
 - Setup requires some environment variables.
-See/edit the configration section
+See/edit the configuration section
     (lines 13 ro 23) in the `run.sh` script.
 For a demo run, the defaults are good enough.

 - Available environment variables:
     + __NAMESPACE:__ Kubernetes namespace to deploy the resources in
     + __VERSION:__ Docker images version tag